judapies/Homeware/Database/README.md

 ##### Immportant

-When you create a new device in the *devices* section you **MUST** create its token's JSON and assigne it a *authorization_code*.
+When you create a new device in the *devices* section you **MUST** create its token's JSON and give it a *authorization_code*.
 This authorization_code must be used in the Arduino code.

 In *light* case the *authorization_code* is `light-code`.